 Coagulation Equipment Information

+Coagulation equipment has two main areas of use, the medical industry and the wastewater treatment industry.
 In the wastewater treatment industry, coagulation is induced to remove contaminants from water.
 This process is carried out either by electrocoagulation or through chemical means.

 Selecting a coagulator depends largely on the type of process and application for which it is being used.
 In treating wastewater, a coagulator must be fit to the size of the system it is treating and must also use techniques (either electrocoagulation or chemical coagulants) that are both cost-effective and treatment-effective for the process.
 An analysis of the chemistry in the wastewater will determine the type of materials necessary for designing the equipment as well as those needed as coagulants.
 For medical processes, tools and equipment are specific to the type of medical procedure being implemented.